-Last week, HHS released eleven modified Frequently Asked Questions (FAQs) regarding payments distributed to providers via the CARES Act Provider Relief Fund.
-The FAQs cover audits and overpayments, sharing funds with subsidiaries, and more.
+This month, HHS released over twenty new and modified Frequently Asked Questions (FAQs) regarding payments distributed to providers via the CARES Act Provider Relief Fund.
+The FAQs cover a wide range of topics, including payments received in error, permissible uses of funds, calculating “expenses attributable to coronavirus not reimbursed by other sources,” and more.

 The complete FAQ document is available here.